statsig-io/docs/docs/experimentation/meta-analysis.md

 ---

 ## The Concept
-As teams run a number of experients, it is possible to glean learning across these experiments.
+As teams run a number of experiments, it is possible to glean learning across these experiments.
 This is meta-analysis.
 We're rolling out a suite of meta-analysis features this summer - feel free to reach out to help influence our roadmap here.

 ## Experiment Timeline View
 This view lets you to filter down to experiments a team has run.
 At a glance you can answer questions like